Red Sox's Farrell suspended 1 game and fined

 The umpires then met for a minute or so and allowed the run.
 Farrell got in a heated argument with Miller -- with the two going nose to nose and spittle flying -- and was tossed for his first ejection of the season.

+Farrell said he didn't know if Miller faced any discipline from the league.
+Asked if he would like to see more public accountability, Farrell said, "That would be a choice I would make."

+"I think there have been strides made in that way with the pool reporter able to go get postgame comments [from umpires].
+Not too long ago that wasn't even allowed," Farrell said.
+"So, yeah, I guess I would.
+I think everyone in uniform would prefer that to be made public."

-Information from The Associated Press was included in this report.
+ESPN's Scott Lauber and The Associated Press contributed to this report.